heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-4-the-percept-triplet.md

         return sorted(merged, key=lambda x: x[1])[:k]
 ```

-## Key Visual Insights
+## Key Points

-- The Percept-triplet Visualization (Figure 1) illustrates how the three conceptual vectors combine to form a comprehensive representation of human perception in a geometric space that preserves both hierarchical and symbolic relationships
+- The percept-triplet consists of three conceptual vectors (archetypal, expression, and contextual) that together form a comprehensive representation of human perception [1]
-- The Coordinate Mapping Graph (Figure 2) demonstrates the transformation from symbolic components to geometric coordinates, showing how traditional Western symbols are encoded into a computationally efficient representation
-- The Coordinate Visualization (Figure 3) reveals the dual nature of the hybrid space, with smooth transitions between spherical geometry (better for symbolic relationships) and hyperbolic geometry (better for hierarchical structures)
-- The Conceptual Space Mapping Comparison (Figure 4) highlights the efficiency advantages of the fixed-dimensional universal structure over traditional quality dimension approaches
+- Western symbolic systems (Planets, Zodiac Signs, and Houses) provide a rich foundation for encoding conceptual relationships through the percept-triplet system [2]
+- The hybrid spherical-hyperbolic geometry enables efficient representation of both hierarchical and symbolic relationships, with dynamic adaptation through the curvature parameter [3]
+- Merkle preservation of coordinates ensures that spatial relationships are maintained throughout storage and verification processes, connecting directly to the Glass Bead storage framework [4]
+- The fixed 3D structure offers computational advantages over arbitrary quality dimensions while still preserving expressive power through dynamic geometry [5]
-- The Integration diagram (Figure 5) shows how percept-triplets connect to the broader Glass Bead framework, revealing the foundational role they play in the Memorativa knowledge representation system
+- Percept-triplets serve as the core semantic content of Glass Beads, forming the foundation of the Memorativa knowledge representation system [6]
+- Each triplet has a unique title/description pair that serves as a verbal prototype, distinguishing it from its archetypal vector and enabling intuitive human understanding [7]

 ## See Also